 The University of North Florida is committed to integrity, respect, accountability and innovation.
 These values serve as the foundation for the Student Code of Conduct.
 In order to function effectively and to provide a climate in which all members can fulfill their personal, professional, social, and academic obligations, the University has established this Code for defining behavioral rights and responsibilities within this community.

+Students are responsible for knowing the information, policies and procedures outlined in this document.
 The Code of Conduct is in writing in order to give students general notice of prohibited conduct.
 The regulations are not a criminal code; they should be read broadly and are not designed to define misconduct in exhaustive terms.
-By accepting the privilege of enrolling in the University, each student consents to the Student Code of Conduct.
+By accepting the privilege of attending classes at the University, each student consents to the Student Code of Conduct.

 The University reserves the right to take all necessary and appropriate action to protect the safety and well-being of the University community, and to make changes to this Code through the designated regulation revision process where the Code will be circulated for student review and comment.
 Once those changes are adopted by the University Board of Trustees and posted online, they are in effect.
 Students are encouraged to check online for the updated versions of all policies and procedures.

 The UNF Community is committed to fostering a learning environment that is safe and conducive to academic inquiry, a productive campus life and thoughtful study and discourse.
 The student conduct program is committed to an educational and developmental process that balances the interests of individual students with the interests of the University community.